davezuko/flux-introduction/README.md

 todos.push(new Todo());
 ```

 What could be wrong with an example so simple?
 Well, for one, think about what would happen if you were to provide this list of todos to other components.
 How would they know something changed?
 There'd have be a deep equality check on the object, since the object reference is the same.
 Additionally, how would the application know _when_ to do this check?
-Angular attempts to solve this exact problem with its dirty checking and digest cycle, and it's not exactly a clean solution.
-Data could change anywhere at any point in time.
+Flux solves this by having stores emit changes.
+Angular on the other hand eschews a global store and attempts to solve this exact problem with its dirty checking and digest cycle, allowing data to change anywhere at any point in time.
 Ever wonder why Angular 2.0 differs so wildly from its predecessor?

+But there's an even better way.

-Anyways, back to the example.
-The important thing to notice is that we're mutating `todos`, not producing a new brand new state.
+The important thing to notice with the above snippet is that we're mutating `todos`.
+We maintain the same object, but it just changes a little bit.
 As a result, we've lost the ability to represent the old state and new state as separate entities at the same time, because the old one no longer exists.
 In order to traverse back through time, you'd have to remember which mutations occurred and when.
 You'd have to reverse actions, `popping` instead of `pushing`.
 Wouldn't it be easier to just represent distinct states as, well, distinct states (separate objects)?
 Enter immutability.

-...
+Immutability also offers performance benefits.
+Libraries such as ImmutableJS offer sophisticated algorithms that try to optimize the creation of new objects, by maintaining unchanged references and replacing those that need to be swapped.
+React's using the `PureRenderMixin` can take advantage of immutability and pure render functions by eliminating the need to perform complex diffs of the virtual DOM when a component's state and props haven't changed.

 ### Benefits